Forty-seven tasks in one week. Branches created, PRs submitted, code reviewed. The dashboard was green. The metrics looked great. And JJ was furious.

 “It’s doing things, but it doesn’t know why it’s doing them.
 It fixed a bug in the login flow, but the goal is to ship the MVP by Friday.
 Is the login bug blocking that?
 I don’t know.
 I don’t think it knows either.”

-Project Memory
+The Project Memory Fix

-# Project: El Puerto
+# Project: Side Project

 ## Current State